2013 Mercy Corps Northwest Annual Report

-Mercy Corps Northwest is excited to display our 2012 Annual Report.
+Mercy Corps Northwest is excited to display our 2013 Annual Report.
 This report summarizes our work in the community through engaging stories, compelling outputs and outcomes.
-We encourage you to take a look at it, share it with your friends and revel in the good we’ve been able to accomplish throughout the last year.
+We encourage you to take a look, share it with your friends and join us as we continue to work together with individuals and families throughout the Pacific Northwest.

-- Small business owners we assisted increased their average incomes by $14,398 and their average business revenues by $19,271
+- Small business owners we assisted increased their median incomes by $8,246 and their median business revenues by $42,374

-- We helped 43 refugee families establish small-scale farming enterprises, growing over 3.5 acres of local produce
+- We helped 30 refugee families establish small-scale farming enterprises, growing over 3.5 acres of local produce

 Business Foundations II and IDA II Have Finally Arrived!